Video Download: The Importance Of Luteinizing Hormone

 The Luteinizing Hormone (LH) Blood Test is a measurement of the amount of LH in your bloodstream.
 There are several reasons for your health care provider to request an LH blood test.
 Here are a few of them…

 There are many possible causes of the problems listed above.
-Hopefully, the LH blood test will guide your physician in the right direct of both the reasons for the symptoms and the correct treatment method.
+Hopefully, the LH blood test will guide your physician in the right path to directly determine both the reasons for the symptoms and the correct treatment method.

 Contact Us Today For A Free Consultation